 Well, I made my choice to get rid of the threats because they were all marked with the red color.
 I assumed this meant those were hazardous viruses.

 I was surprised to know that I need to pay for the licensed version of the program.
-However, I also had an option to start a 14-day free trial by providing my name and email address.
-So, soon after this information was submitted, I received an email with the activation key.
+However, I also could start a 14-day free trial by providing my name and email address.
+Soon after this information was submitted, I received an email with the activation key.

 Believe me or not, after the malware removal with the 14-day free trial version of Loaris, my PC got as fast and clean as when I first started using it.